-Resident(s) are strictly prohibited from charging an EV from any household or community electrical outlets.
+Resident(s) are strictly prohibited from engaging in Level 1 electric vehicle charging within the community.
+Level 1 charging refers to the use of a standard 120-volt electrical outlet to charge an electric vehicle.
 This method of charging typically involves a slow and continuous flow of electricity, which may place undue stress on the building's electrical system and compromise the safety and convenience of other residents.
+Dually, rent is inclusive of average utility consumption.
+Additional usage may be charged to residents.